scottishgovernment/economicactionplan.mygov.scot/pages/fair-work-action-plan/fair-work-first.md

 * investment in skills and training
 * no inappropriate use of zero hours contracts (for example using zero hours contracts when people are working regular hours; exclusive contracts that stop flexible workers working for other people)
 * action to tackle the gender pay gap
-* genuine workforce engagement such as trade union, and
+* genuine workforce engagement such as trade union recognition, and
 * payment of the real Living Wage

 We believe that adopting such practices can make businesses more competitive by improving talent attraction, reducing staff turnover and absenteeism while improving motivation and workforce engagement.